 Hell (Tartarus): Prison of the Fallen Angels

-One view of Tartarus, which seems to be the majority, corresponds more with that place described in 2 Pet 2:4 and Jude 6, the place where the rebellious angels who had sexual relations with human women (Gen 6:4) were sent, there to await the judgment: “For if God spared not the angels that sinned, but cast them down to hell (Gk root: tartaros), and delivered them into chains of darkness, to be reserved unto judgment…”.
+One popular view of Tartarus corresponds more with that place described in 2 Pet 2:4 and Jude 6, the place where the rebellious angels who had sexual relations with human women (Gen 6:4) were sent, there to await the judgment: “For if God spared not the angels that sinned, but cast them down to hell (Gk root: tartaros), and delivered them into chains of darkness, to be reserved unto judgment…”.
 Many bible teachers regard this as the place to which Jesus “went and preached to the spirits in prison…” (1 Pet 3:19).
 But it was not the gospel that Jesus took with him to give the prisoners there a second chance; it was a proclamation of victory and triumph over those angels “which kept not their first estate, but left their own habitation” (Jude 6).
 These were the “sons of God [who] saw the daughters of men that they were fair; and they took them wives of all which they chose” (Gen 6:2).
-Their purpose was to destroy the human line of Christ by producing a corrupt and vile race to circumvent the curse/promise of Gen 3:14-15, and thereby delivering themselves from this punishment and of being consigned to an eternity of torment in hell.
+Their purpose, according to this view, was to destroy the human line of Christ by producing a corrupt and vile race to circumvent the curse/promise of Gen 3:14-15, and thereby delivering themselves from this punishment and of being consigned to an eternity of torment in hell.
 Thus, the giants (Nephilim: “fallen ones”, from naphal, to fall) of Gen 6:4 were born.

-Another view rejects this idea of angels copulating with human women, saying instead that the sons of God were men who descended from the godly line of Seth, or kings, either/both of whom intermarried with the women of the ungodly family of Cain.
+Another view, more correct and biblical in my opinion, rejects this idea of angels copulating with human women, saying instead that the sons of God were men who descended from the godly line of Seth who intermarried with the women of the ungodly family of Cain.
 This view is held by many Calvinists and Pentecostals – it is articulated in Matthew Henry’s Commentary among others.

 Hades: The Bottomless Pit